 Li-phosphate is more tolerant to full charge conditions and is less stressed than other lithium-ion systems if kept at high voltage for a prolonged time.
 As a trade-off, its lower nominal voltage of 3.2V/cell reduces the specific energy below that of cobalt-blended lithium-ion.
 With most batteries, cold temperature reduces performance and elevated storage temperature shortens the service life, and Li-phosphate is no exception.
 Li-phosphate has a higher self-discharge than other Li-ion batteries, which can cause balancing issues with aging.
 This can be mitigated by buying high quality cells and/or using sophisticated control electronics, both of which increase the cost of the pack.
 Cleanliness in manufacturing is of importance for longevity.
 There is no tolerance for moisture, lest the battery will only deliver 50 cycles.
 Figure 9 summarizes the attributes of Li-phosphate.

-With four Li-phosphate cells in series, each cell tops at 3.60V, which is the correct full-charge voltage.
+With four Li-phosphate cells in series, each cell tops at 3.65V, which is the correct full-charge voltage.
 At this point, the charge should be disconnected but the topping charge continues while driving.
-Li-phosphate is tolerant to some overcharge; however, keeping the voltage at 14.40V for a prolonged time, as most vehicles do on a long road trip, could stress Li-phosphate.
-Time will tell how durable Li-Phosphate will be as a lead acid replacement with a regular vehicle charging system.
+Li-phosphate is tolerant to some overcharge; however, keeping the voltage at 14.40V for a prolonged time, as most vehicles can do long road trips , this could stress Li-phosphate.
+Time will tell how durable Li-Phosphate will be as to a lead acid replacement with a regular vehicle charging system.
 Cold temperature also reduces performance of Li-ion and this could affect the cranking ability in extreme cases.